-Legally there are no upper age limits on becoming a foster carer.
+Legally there is no upper age limit for fostering.
 Fostering does require a lot of energy, but providing you are fit and healthy there’s no reason you couldn’t do it.
 Older carers also often bring invaluable experience to the role.

 Sexuality has no bearing on a person’s ability to be a foster carer.
 Whatever your sexuality, you just need to be able to offer the warmth, care and stability needed for children and young people.